Publications

 Dr. Verena Rossow

-Knowledge Communication and Public Relations, Knowledge Transfer
+Science Communication and Knowledge Transfer, Focus Knowledge Transfer

 Go to Profile